Chinese users play cat-and-mouse with censors amid protests

 Chinese authorities maintain a tight grip on the country’s internet via a complex, multi-layered censorship operation that blocks access to almost all foreign news and social media, and blocks topics and keywords considered politically sensitive or detrimental to the Chinese Communist Party’s rule.
 Videos of or calls to protest are usually deleted immediately.

-But images of protests began to spread on WeChat, a ubiquitous Chinese social networking platform used by over 1 billion, in the wake of a deadly fire in the western city of Urumqi Friday.
+But images of protests began to spread on WeChat, a ubiquitous Chinese social networking platform used by over 1 billion, in the wake of a deadly fire Nov.
+24 in the northwestern city of Urumqi.
 Many suspected that lockdown measures prevented residents from escaping the flames, something the government denies.

 “It takes censors some time to study what is happening and to add that to their portfolio in terms of censorship, so it’s a learning process for the government on how to conduct censorship effectively,” said Han.

-Note: This story has been corrected to reflect the day of the Urumqi fire was Thursday, Nov.
-24, not Friday.